GongT/baobao/@idlebox/common/etc/common.api.md

     progress(fn: ProgressCallback<PT>): Promise<T> & IProgressHolder<T, PT>;
 }

+// Warning: (ae-missing-release-tag) "is32Bit" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const is32Bit: boolean;

+// Warning: (ae-missing-release-tag) "is64Bit" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export let is64Bit: boolean;

 // Warning: (tsdoc-unnecessary-backslash) A backslash can only be used to escape a punctuation character
 // Warning: (tsdoc-unnecessary-backslash) A backslash can only be used to escape a punctuation character
 // Warning: (ae-missing-release-tag) "isAbsolute" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)